About

 About Ipswich Futsal

 Ipswich Futsal is Ipswich’s official provider of Futsal, under the worldwide governance of FIFA and locally governed by Football Australia and Football Queensland.
-Ipswich Futsal is committed to developing futsal and making it accessible, so if you are a development or community player, an experienced player or new to football, 5 years old or 55 years old then Ipswich Futsal is for you.
+Ipswich Futsal is committed to developing futsal and making it accessible, so if you are a development or community player, an experienced player or new to futsal, 5 years old or 55 years old then Ipswich Futsal is for you.
 In recent years, our academy has grown to cater for most age groups, developing local futsal talent and representing Ipswich Futsal at the highest levels of Queensland Futsal.

 Ipswich Futsal Academy provides: